Introduction

 In 2016, the Campden BRI survey on training found that traditional training methods were still preferred compared to online methods.
 [1]

 Luckily, this is changing.
-The importance of food safety culture has been highlighted in the FDA blueprint “New Era of Smarter Food Safety” whose focal point is the future of food safety in relation to smart technologies.
+The importance of food safety culture has been highlighted in the FDA blueprint “New Era of Smarter Food Safety” whose focal point is the future of food safety in relation to technologies.
 The paper emphasizes how food safety culture should be promoted in the future industry and offers examples of digitalized ways to do it.
 Examples include online training, digitalized feedback, , and logged-in monitoring of employees’ actions.
 [3]

 To read more about smarter tools for food safety, read this article on smarter tools for food safety management.